CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/_index.md

 ---
 The complete Cumulus NetQ solution contains several components that must be installed, including the NetQ applications, the database, and the NetQ Agents.
 NetQ can be deployed in two arrangements:

-- All components installed locally (the applications and database are installed as a single entity, called the NetQ Platform); known hereafter as the on-premises solution
+- All software components installed locally (the applications and database are installed as a single entity, called the *NetQ Platform*) running on the *NetQ On-premises Appliance* or *NetQ On-premises Virtual Machine (VM)*; known hereafter as the *on-premises solution*
-- Only the aggregation and forwarding application installed locally (called the NetQ Collector), with the database and all other applications installed in the cloud; known hereafter as the cloud solution
+- Only the aggregation and forwarding application software installed locally (called the *NetQ Collector*) running on the *NetQ Cloud Appliance* or *NetQ Cloud VM*, with the database and all other applications installed in the cloud; known hereafter as the *cloud solution*

 The NetQ Agents reside on the switches and hosts being monitored in your network.